Does Your Radiation Equipment Need To Be Registered?

-Certain professional colleges, associations and academic institutions have agreed to issue registration certificates for radiation equipment on behalf of Alberta Labour.
-Check the list of Organizations (http://work.alberta.ca/documents/radiation-health-administrative-organizations.pdf) to determine which one is responsible for registering your radiation equipment.
+Certain professional colleges, associations and academic institutions have agreed to issue registration certificates for Alberta Labour and Immigration.
+Check the list of Organizations (https://www.alberta.ca/radiation-agencies-organizations.aspx) to determine which one is responsible for registering your radiation equipment.
 Besides issuing registration certificates, these Organizations can carry out investigations and issue written directives to protect workers and/or the public.

 In order to obtain a registration certificate, radiation facilities and equipment need to be inspected and tested.
 Check the list of Agencies (https://www.alberta.ca/radiation-agencies-organizations.aspx) to determine the types of equipment and facilities the Agencies are authorized to inspect.
 Agencies contract directly with the owners of the radiation equipment and are responsible for ensuring compliance with the Radiation Protection Act and Regulation.
 Organizations will not issue registration certificates without a compliance verification report from an Agency.

 AASP – Radiation Health Authorized Radiation Health Administrative Organization

 Alberta Labour has delegated authority to AASP – Radiation Health to issue registration certificates for designated radiation equipment.
 You must apply for registration before installing new equipment or operating existing equipment.
 Radiation equipment that is in transit or in storage and not capable of being energized does not require a registration certificate.